-This is the tandoori masala I use for a wide variety of purposes, including marinating, and making butter paneer or chicken, (both recipes are coming very soon) and my tandoori prawns.
-This is very much a trial and error recipe, as in I have trialled many different versions of it, before finally being satisfied with this one.
+This is the tandoori masala I use for a wide variety of purposes, including marinating, and making my famous butter chicken and butter paneer, my tandoori chicken and my tandoori prawns.
+I have trialled many different versions of this versatile spice mix, before finally being satisfied with this one.
 So, in that sense, it's very much adaptable to your own tastes.
-Mine is also not as spicy as some of the store bought ones, but still needs to be treated with a little spice caution :-)
+Mine is also not as spicy as some of the store bought ones, but still needs to be treated with a little spice caution.

 There are probably three big differences between my version, and the ones you can get in stores.
 First, I don't add salt to the mix.
 You can add it, if you prefer, but I like to taste the marinades before using salt, so I can get a better sense of the spiciness.

 Second, I don't use citric acid.
-To be honest, I had no idea where to find it, or even how it looks like in its dried form.
 I prefer adding fresh lime or lemon juice to my tandoori marinades anyway, so its moot here.

 And finally, the third difference is that I don't use any artifical colouring.
 I don't see the need for my tandooris to be that bright, artificial red that you get in restaurants.
 The taste of the spice mix is almost exactly the same, and the dark red colour in mine comes from a liberal (and cheeky) use of mild, unsmoked paprika, that adds the beautiful colour but not the heat.